The four-part drama will air on Channel 4 from Thursday 24th October at 9pm.

-Back in August 2018, as he revealed the first details of new drama The Light, Thorne said: “At the beginning of National Treasure we started talking about the possibilities of a trilogy which peeked behind the curtains of this country and tried to ask difficult questions about who we are and how the media paints us.
+Back in August 2018, as he revealed the first details of his new drama, Thorne said: “At the beginning of National Treasure we started talking about the possibilities of a trilogy which peeked behind the curtains of this country and tried to ask difficult questions about who we are and how the media paints us.
 I am so delighted we are going to get to finish that trilogy off.”

-Like both those previous dramas, The Light will look at “how the media spotlight in the wake of such a disaster can affect a community,” with Channel 4 saying: “If National Treasure was about shame and Kiri was about blame, The Light will be about justice, as a forgotten town searches for truth in the aftermath of a tragedy.”
+Like both those previous dramas, The Accident will look at “how the media spotlight in the wake of such a disaster can affect a community,” with Channel 4 saying: “If National Treasure was about shame and Kiri was about blame, [The Accident] will be about justice, as a forgotten town searches for truth in the aftermath of a tragedy.”

-Who is in the cast of The Light?
+Who is in the cast of The Accident?

-The Light has a cast packed full of familiar faces and brilliant actors.
+The Accident has a cast packed full of familiar faces and brilliant actors.